effective B2B content

 Identify the target audience

-Establish the key ideas, opinions, and expertise that are worth sharing
+Establish the key ideas, opinions, and expertise that

 What distinguishes your B2B brand in the marketplace?
 If it’s your subject matter experts, tap them for their insights and opinions.
 If it’s proprietary research, translate the research into actionable insights to create a dialogue unique to your company.